notional-labs/placid/README.md

 * release short term mitigations, this repository -- https://github.com/notional-labs/placid
 * assist validators and chain teams with the implementation of mitigations
-* continue working like mad to ensure that all ecosystem modules are patched for banana king
 * work at a pace less than 16 hrs per day to ensure that issues in comet are addressed
 * release solid fixes
-* release full documentation on what p2p storms are, and their intersection with banana king
 * address procedural issues that caused the interchain foundation to bungle these items since 2021